nembrinj/protofablab/2025/projects/Group103/README.md

 - **Considered Implementation:** We set out to create a solid base ramp with adjustable parameters for its height, length, curvature etc. such that we can easily adjust these, if they don't fit.
 - **What Worked:** The ramp came out very solid already, proving that our concept is on the right track.
-- **What Didn't Work:** We modelled the ramp such that it was lifted of the floor by a few milimeters.
-But, we adapted our project to place the wheels spun by the DC-Motors close to the floor, it would make the project a lot simpler to remove this extra cushion below the ramp and placed it at floor level, as well.
+- **What Didn't Work:** We modelled the ramp such that it was lifted off the floor by a few millimeters.
+But, since we adapted our project to place the wheels spun by the DC-Motors close to the floor, it would make the project a lot simpler to remove this extra cushion below the ramp and place it at floor level, as well.
 When testing our ramp by flinging the ball into it using just our fingers, we realised that the curvature of the ramp was way too steep, as well as the exit angle of 90 degrees.
 - **Next Improvements:**
   - Change the steepness and exit angle.
   - Put the ramp to the floor, make adjustment for top cut off.

 *Iteration 2*:

-- **Considered Implementation:** Adapting the steepness, floor offset and curvature was easily done, due to us using parameters in fusion.
+- **Considered Implementation:** Adapting the steepness, floor offset and curvature was easily done, due to us using parameters in Fusion.
 Thus, we could just set the floor height to zero, increase the length of the ramp and change the exit angle.
 - **What Worked:** Now, the ball rolls up more easily and can be rolled into the ramp directly from the floor.
 - **What Didn't Work:** The ramp takes quite some time to print.
 Because we knew that we would still be adding things to it (e.g. DC-Motor holders), it could not stay that way.
 - **Next Improvements:**